dylan-lang/testworks/documentation/users-guide/source/usage.rst

       assert-equal(2, 3);
       assert-equal(#f, #f);
       assert-true(identity(#t), "Check identity function");
-    end test my-test;
+    end;

-*Note: if a test doesn't execute any assertions then it will be marked as "not implemented" in the test results.*
+*Note: if a test doesn't execute any assertions then it is marked as "not implemented" in the test results.*

 The result looks like this::